-- Mature trees, vegetation and landscape features located on properties of cultural heritage value or interest which contribute to the heritage character of the Historic Core should be retained, wherever possible. - Every effort should be made by property owners to maintain and enhance the mature tree canopy on private property, which contributes to the Hamlet's character.

-Maintain the prevalence of soft landscaping in front and side yards, which contributes to the character of the Hamlet.
-Avoid large areas of hardscaping/paving and screen, where possible, with soft landscaping.
+- Mature trees, vegetation and landscape features located on properties of cultural heritage value or interest which contribute to the heritage character of the Historic Core should be retained, wherever possible. - Every effort should be made by property owners to maintain and enhance the mature tree canopy on private property, which contributes to the Hamlet's character. - Maintain the prevalence of soft landscaping in front and side yards, which contributes to the the character of the Hamlet.
+Avoid large areas of hardscaping/paving.